infinum/frontend-handbook/Angular/Angular guidelines and best practices/Formatting, naming and best practices.md

 3. In lifecycle hooks
 4. Subscribing at initialization

 When learning Angular, you hear a lot about different lifecycle hooks.
 Even when creating new components using the Angular CLI, you get a component with empty `constructor` and empty `ngOnInit` method.
 Because of this, it seems natural to use one of these for initialization.
+We will explore what the options for assignment on initialization and what is the best way to do it.

 **Example #1** - how a constructor might be used for initial value assignment: